-Net interest margin declined from 1.95% to 1.92%, reflecting both the ongoing low interest rate environment and the generally competitive market conditions.
-Provisions for loan impairment declined by \$0.2M to \$0.5M or 0.07% of gross loans and advances.
-Impairment losses continue to be low, relative market averages, evidencing the very high quality of QBANK's loan portfolio.
+Net interest margin - the difference between loan revenue and cost of funds - improved from last year's 1.92% to 1.95%, reflecting market conditions that are normalising from the emergency liquidity condition of the pandemic response.
+Provisions for loan impairment declined by \$0.2m to \$0.3m (0.01% of gross loans and advances).
+Loan impairment losses continue to be low, relative to market averages, evidencing the very high quality of QBANK's loan portfolio.